German Smoker Incense Scent: Evergreen

 Number Cones in Box: 24

 Detailed Description: These are incense cones for use in German Smokers or German incense burners.
 This scent is Evergreen.
-Each box contains 24 cones that stand a little over one inch tall.
-Made in Germany by Knox.

 About German Smokers, Smoking Men or Erzgebirge Smokers:

 German Smokers, or smoking men, and the smell of incense cones belong to the Erzgebirgian Christmas just like the German nutcracker.
 An important component in the development for the German Smokers was the use of Frankincense (Weihrauch) in the Christmas tradition/ Frankincense was next to gold and Myrrh one of the three presents the three holy kings brought to the Baby Jesus.It is estimated that the production of smoking cones, now used in German Smokers, started around 1750 in the village of Crottendorf in the Erzgebirge.
 The Heilig-Ohmd-Lied accounts of the usage of smoking cones around 1830, although the cones were not yet placed inside of a figurine but burned on a small tray.Throughout the nineteenth century, public smoking was a widespread habit that made the sight of a man with a pipe in his mouth a common one.
 This is believed to have been the inspiration for the creation of the first German smoker.